Brielle

 The former municipality of Brielle also included the communities of Vierpolders and Zwartewaal.

 On 1 January 2023, the municipality of Brielle merged with Hellevoetsluis and Westvoorne into the new municipality of Voorne aan Zee.

+Brielle, New Jersey was named after Brielle by the Dutch colonists of New Jersey, originally New Netherland.

 History

-Brielle is a very old, fortified city.
+Brielle is a very old, fortified town.
 Its name is derived from the Celtic word brogilo (meaning "closed area" or "hunting grounds").
 The oldest writings about Brielle indicate that the current location is the "new" Brielle.
 Den ouden Briel (Old Brill) must have been situated somewhere else on the Voorne-Putten Island.
-It received city rights in 1306.
-The city was for a long time the seat of the Count of Voorne, until this fiefdom was added to Holland in 1371.
+It grew into a town of prestige in the 14th century.
+In 1330, Gerard van Voorne, independent Lord of Voorne and Viscount of Zeeland, granted town rights to Brielle.
+This gave the town governmental and jurisdictional powers and certain trading rights, such as the right to trade fish and collect port taxes.
+The town was for a long time the seat of the Lords of Voorne, until this fiefdom was added to the County of Holland in 1371.
 It had its own harbour and traded with the countries around the Baltic Sea.
 Brielle even had its own trading colony in Sweden.

 During the Eighty Years' War between the Netherlands and Spain, the Capture of Brielle on April 1, 1572, by Protestant rebels, the Watergeuzen, marked a turning point in the conflict, as many towns in Holland then began to support William of Orange against the Spanish Duke Fernando Álvarez de Toledo, 3rd Duke of Alba who was sent to pacify The Netherlands.
-This event is still celebrated each year on April 1 and the night before (known as Chalk Night (kalknacht) when the city is defaced with chalk - and now also white paint).
+This event is still celebrated each year on April 1 and the night before (known as Chalk Night (kalknacht) when the town is defaced with chalk - and now also white paint).
 Dutch students are taught a short rhyme to remember this fact, which rhyme refers to April Fools' Day:

 In Dutch, "de bril" is the word for "the glasses," and closely rhymes with Den Briel; as does "Fles" which stands for the town of Vlissingen or Flushing, the next town to be captured by the Dutch rebels.

 After the capture of Brielle the Protestant rebels tortured and murdered the Catholic Martyrs of Gorkum and Brielle has become a pilgrimage location since then.

 In August 1585, Brielle was one of the three Dutch towns that became an English possession by the Treaty of Nonsuch when Queen Elizabeth I received it as security of payment for 5000 soldiers (led by the Earl of Leicester) and used by the Dutch in their struggle against the Spanish.
-The first English governor of Brielle was Thomas Cecil, 1st Earl of Exeter, succeeded by Edward Conway, 1st Viscount Conway who named his daughter Brilliana in honour of the city.
+The first English governor of Brielle was Thomas Cecil, 1st Earl of Exeter, succeeded by Edward Conway, 1st Viscount Conway who named his daughter Brilliana in honour of the town.
 English garrisons were stationed here and at Flushing.
+Edmund Sheffield, 3rd Baron Sheffield governed the town from 1598.
 In 1617, these cities returned to the Netherlands.